VietHaDuong/cp3402/journal.md

 Description:
 I managed to find a free web-hosting service and learnt how to use Joomla.
 It is convenient to use CMS as a way to add and managed content.
 However, Joomla is a bit of confusing for me to learn how to use.

+# 8/6/2024 - week 3: Wordpress

+Description:
+I learnt how to use Wordpress this week, compared to Joomla last week, Wordpress is more intuitive, easier to learn and use.
+There are many Wordpress resource out there that really help mastering on using Wordpress.